Troubleshooting PCF on GCP

 Verify that you have configured the firewall rules properly and that TCP ports

 Verify that you have configured the proper SSL certificates on your HTTP(S) load balancer in GCP.
+See Step 8: Create HTTP Load Balancer in Preparing to Deploy Ops Manager on GCP Manually.

 If necessary, re-upload a new certificate and update any required SSL Certificate and SSH Key fields in your PAS network configuration.